StaticStudios/static-website/app/md/rules.md

 In cases where behavior is harmful or exploitative, a punishment may still be issued even if no specific rule was broken.
 The rules are designed to be a guideline, and the staff reserves the right to act in the best interest of the community.

+### Scamming

+Scamming is strictly prohibited on the server.
+This includes any form of deception or trickery to gain items, currency, or other in-game advantages from other players.
+Insiding or betraying a team for personal gain is also considered scamming and will not be tolerated.